GSA/code-gov-admintool/README.md

+# DEPRECATED
+## This project repo is no longer being maintained.
+For more information on code-gov repos, go to [GSA/code-gov](https://github.com/GSA/code-gov).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>